woodser/monero-ts/README.md

 wallet_random->close(true);
 ```

-## How to build this library
+## Using this library in your project

-The following dependencies must be set up before running this project.
+This project may be compiled as part of another application or built as a shared or static library.

+For example, [monero-java](https://github.com/monero-ecosystem/monero-java) compiles this project to a shared library to support Java JNI bindings, while [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) compiles this project to WebAssembly binaries.

+1. Set up dependencies
 	1. Set up Boost
 		1. Download and extract the boost 1.72.0 source code zip from https://www.boost.org/users/download/ to ./external/boost-sdk/.
 		2. `cd ./external/boost-sdk/`
 		3. `./bootstrap.sh`
 		4. `./b2`
 		5. Copy .a files from ./external/boost-sdk/bin.v2/libs/\*/link-static/\* to ./external-libs/boost according to CMakeLists.txt.
 	2. Set up OpenSSL
 		1. Download and extract the latest OpenSSL source code zip from https://github.com/openssl/openssl to ./external/openssl-sdk/.
 		2. Build for your system.<br>
        Mac: installed through boost at /usr/local/opt/openssl/lib
 		3. Copy libcrypto.a and libssl.a ./external-libs/openssl
 	3. Set up hidapi
 		1. Download the latest hidapi source code from https://github.com/signal11/hidapi.
 		2. Build hidapi for your system.<br>
        Mac requires autoreconf: `brew install automake`
 		3. Copy libhidapi.a to ./external-libs/hidapi.
 	4. Set up libsodium
 		1. Build libsodium for your system.
 		2. Copy libsodium.a to ./external-libs/libsodium.<br>
        Mac: installed through homebrew at /usr/local/Cellar/libsodium/1.0.17/lib/libsodium.a
-5. Set up Monero Core
+	5. Set up monero-project/monero:
 		1. Initialize submodules: `git submodule update --init --recursive`
 		2. `cd ./external/monero-core`
 		3. `git checkout tags/v0.16.0.0`
 		3. Modify CMakeLists.txt: `option(BUILD_GUI_DEPS "Build GUI dependencies."
 ON)`.
-    4. Build twice to create libwallet_merged.a in addition to other .a libraries: `make release-static -j8`.
+		4. Build **twice** to create libwallet_merged.a in addition to other .a libraries: `make release-static -j8`.
-6. Build this project as a shared library in `./build/`: `./bin/build_libmonero_cpp.sh`.
+2. Link to this library's source files in your application or build as a shared library in `./build/`: `./bin/build_libmonero_cpp.sh`

-This project may be compiled as part of another application or as a shared or static library.
-For example, the associated [monero-java](https://github.com/monero-ecosystem/monero-java) library depends on this project as a shared library using Java JNI.

-These build steps aspire to be automated further and [any help is greatly appreciated](https://github.com/woodser/monero-cpp-library/issues/1).
+These build steps aspire to be automated further.
+[Any help is greatly appreciated](https://github.com/woodser/monero-cpp-library/issues/1).

 ## Developer guide